US, China reach trade 'consensus' but offer few details: statement

 The United States and China said Saturday they had reached consensus on measures to "substantially" reduce the US trade deficit with Beijing by "significantly" increasing its purchases of US goods, but offered few details.

+The joint statement came at a time of high tensions between the world's two largest economic powers.
+President Donald Trump has described the trade deficit as a danger to US national security and has threatened to impose billions in tariffs on Chinese imports.

-The joint statement, coming at a time of high tensions over trade, followed high-level talks in Washington between delegations led by US Treasury Secretary Steven Mnuchin and China's State Council Vice Premier Liu He.
-The sides had met two weeks ago in Beijing.
+The statement followed high-level talks in Washington between delegations led by US Treasury Secretary Steven Mnuchin and China's State Council Vice Premier Liu He, who also met Thursday with Trump.
+The sides had met earlier in Beijing.

 "There was a consensus on taking effective measures to substantially reduce the United States trade deficit in goods with China," the statement said.